dennisss/dacha/pkg/http/README.md

 - Want a way to wait for ready explicitly as servers typically aren't ready until they are connected to all dependencies.

+TODO: Verify that we have a deadline for individual request attempts to a backend (don't want that to last for ever if a server doesn't accept our connection or takes too long to error out).

 Next steps:
 -